 These small business tax credits are designed to encourage domestic research and development.
 The calculation of the credit can be very complex, but it can also provide substantial tax savings.

-This definition is relatively broad but encompasses activities such as:
+This definition encompasses activities such as:

 Another thing to note: Small businesses don’t have to use this credit to offset income taxes directly.
 You can file Form 8974, which offsets up to $250,000 of the employer’s share of social security taxes for that year.